-Only new, Large Scale Development in the most visible and congested parts of town that exceeds the following thresholds will need to be brought to a vote of the residents:
+Only major changes in the most visible and congested parts of town that exceed the following thresholds will need to be brought to a vote of the residents:

 - Worsens traffic by causing 200 or more additional daily trips. - On-site parking that essentially does not meet the on-site parking requirements that have been in place for the last decade.
 Parking exemptions that are in place now continue to be in effect.
-Note that In-lieu fees (that are then used to build public parking) may also be used to meet this requirement.
+Note that In-lieu fees (that are then used to build public parking) may also be used to meet this requirement. - A project that is over 22,000 sq. ft. of floor space.

-- A project that is over 22,000 sq. ft. of floor space. - Combines two or more lots to exceed 7,500 sq. ft. of lot area (6000 sq. ft. in downtown where lots are smaller).
-Combining a lot smaller than 1,200 is exempted.
-(Many lots in downtown Laguna are around 2,000 to 2,500 sq. ft.
-This is designed to allow many combinations of two to three average-size lots, but not entire-block lot combinations.) - Increasing height over what is permitted today, including the overall height limit in Laguna Beach of 36', and the other height restrictions that have been in effect here for years. - Creates a cumulative effect if, within the past eight years and within a half-mile radius, there are already several other new, large redevelopment projects.
+- Lot combinations of two or more lots that exceed 7,500 sq. ft.
+(6000 sq. ft. in downtown where lots are smaller).
+Combining a lot smaller than 1,200 sq.ft. is exempted. - Increasing height over what is permitted today, including the overall height limit in Laguna Beach of 36', and the other height restrictions that have been in effect here for years. - Creates a cumulative effect if, within the past eight years and within a half-mile radius, there are already several other new, large redevelopment projects.
 (This is the "Enough is Enough" provision that restricts several large-scale commercial developments in close proximity and in the same timeframe.)